Toph Beifong: The Rift

 In The Rift trilogy, Toph encounters her father for the first time since the series, though he refuses to acknowledge her as his daughter.
 It is further revealed that her parents broke up after the people they sent to bring Toph back had failed.
-Toph prevents others from being killed by debris falling from the mine collapsing, including her father, who reconciles with her as she saves everyone.
+Toph prevents the others from being killed by debris falling from the mine collapsing, including her father, who reconciles with her as she saves everyone.
 Following this, she passes out and has her students assist Aang in his battle against the spirit of Old Iron.